sajidammar/CRYPTOCYBER_PROJECT/README.md

 ### Code Owners

 The project has a CODEOWNERS file that specifies who must review the code.
-Currently, the project owner (@your-github-username) is the code owner.
+Currently, the project owner (@sajidammar&@nabeelammar) is the code owner.

 Thank you for contributing!